How to Get 60Hz or 120Hz on a 4K Monitor

 Setting up 4K at 120 Hz: Step-By-Step

 Now that you know what cables you need to run higher frequencies at 4K resolution, let me show you exactly how to work the settings in case you are wondering how to get 120hz on a 4k monitor.
-Simply, follow the step-by-step guide from below.
+Simply, follow the step-by-step guide below.

 - Ensure that your DisplayPort 1.3 is plugged in both your GPU and your 4K monitor.